Alstom Network UK Ltd & Alstom Power Ltd

 The men conspired to pay bribes to officials in a Lithuanian power station and to senior Lithuanian politicians in order to win two contracts worth €240 million.
 They also falsified records to avoid checks in place to prevent bribery.
 Between them, the Alstom companies paid more than €5 million in bribes to secure the contracts.

-John Venskus was sentenced to 3 years and 6 months imprisonment on 4 May 2018.
+John Venskus was sentenced to 3 years and 6 months imprisonment on 4 May 2018, and was also handed a confiscation order of £410,786.14 which was paid in full on 21 January 2020.
 Göran Wikström was sentenced to 2 years and 7 months imprisonment on 9 July 2018, and was also ordered to pay £40,000 in costs.
 Nicholas Reynolds was sentenced to 4 years and 6 months imprisonment on 21 December 2018, and was also ordered to pay £50,000 in costs.
 Nicholas Reynolds appealed his conviction.
 This appeal was dismissed on 5 December 2019.

 Alstom Power Ltd was ordered to pay a total of £18,038,000 which included: